SCRIPT: Speech Synthesis for Spoken Content Production

 How can we support the research of hybrid text-to-speech synthesis technologies in low-resource languages?

-SCRIPT is a 3-year research and innovation project looking to develop synthetic voices for low-resourced languages.
-The BBC is a SCRIPT project partner and is collaborating with the University of Edinburgh's Centre for Speech Technology Research (CSTR), where the project began in January 2017.
+The BBC is a SCRIPT project partner, and is collaborating with the University of Edinburgh's Centre for Speech Technology Research (CSTR), where the project began in January 2017.

 Our aim in partnering with the CSTR is to support the research of hybrid text-to-speech synthesis technologies in low-resource languages.